SolarLune/tetra3d/readme.md

 - [ ] -- An actual collision system?

-- [ ] **3D Sound** (adjusting panning of sound sources based on 3D location)
+- [ ] **3D Sound** (adjusting panning of sound sources based on 3D location?)
 - [ ] **Optimization**
 - [ ] -- It might be possible to not have to write depth manually
-- [ ] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once
+- [X] -- Make NodeFilters work lazily, rather than gathering all nodes in the filter at once
-- [x] -- Reusing vertex indices for adjacent triangles
+- [X] -- Reusing vertex indices for adjacent triangles
 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?
 - [X] -- Custom Vectors